-5.1.27 bosole Performance Improvements
+7.1.27 bconsole Performance Improvements

 In previous versions of Bacula certain beconsole commands could wait a long time due to catalog lock contention.
 This was especially noticeable when a large number of jobs were running and putting their attributes into the catalog.
 This version uses a separate catalog connection that should significantly enhance performance.